PDF printable version of Zika virus - information for clinicians and public health practitioners (PDF 333 KB)

-More rarely observed symptoms include digestive problems (abdominal pain, diarrhoea, constipation), mucous membrane ulcerations (aphthae), and pruritus.
+More rarely observed symptoms include digestive problems (abdominal pain, diarrhoea, and constipation), mucous membrane ulcerations (aphthae), and pruritus.

 The incubation period is typically 3–12 days.
 There is no specific therapy for Zika virus infection and acute symptoms typically resolve within 4-7 days.

 Based on a growing body of research, there is a strong scientific consensus that Zika virus infection is a cause of Guillain-Barré Syndrome (GBS)5-8.

 In French Polynesia, after a local Zika virus outbreak in 2013 and 2014, an increase in autoimmune and neurological diseases (including GBS) was observed1.
 Further reports and studies have also noted this temporal association.
 The simultaneous circulation of dengue serotype 1 and 3 viruses may also play a role2,3.
 Increased numbers of cases of GBS are also being reported from Colombia, Venezuela, Brazil, El Salvador and Suriname4.
 Some of these cases have a history of symptoms consistent with Zika virus infection (with or without laboratory confirmation), while others do not.